 If you’re itching to get out and blend into the crowd, go to your favorite bar with a street-facing window.
 Grab a drink and enjoy just observing the street traffic.

 The “perfect” holiday gift often doesn’t cost that much, but the problem is usually that no one has time to look for it.
 The two of you can budget $10 to buy for someone in the family and spend an evening shopping for that elusive yet thoughtful gift.

 If you both have a membership to the same gym, classes are usually included.
 Go out on a limb and try kickboxing together on a Friday evening.

 Cost: Usually free with a gym membership.

 7. Two coffees and a long car ride

 This one is particularly good for a cool fall evening.
 Grab a couple coffees and hit the open road to check out some of the scenery.
 You could drive a long time before racking up fuel costs, and 30 – 40 miles will be plenty of open road.

 8. Minor league hockey or baseball game

-Minor league hockey and baseball teams will usually have extremely low prices for their tickets, partly to encourage better attendance.
-For around $20, the atmosphere is great and you’ll get to enjoy a night out together, even if the teams don’t matter to you that much.
+Minor league hockey and baseball teams usually have extremely low prices for their tickets, partly to encourage better attendance.
+For around $20, you’ll be able to enjoy the excitement of a professional ball game at a much cheaper price.

 Cost: About $20